-BAF Risk- S05 Risk Owner; Director of People and Organisational Development Date of Review; 22 nd October 2019 Strategic Objective; Value our Colleagues - so they recommend us as a place to work through the development of professional leadership, enhanced engagement, embedding clinical leadership and accountability in the way we operate our services Risk Appetite; Risk Appetite; The Trust aspires to having a zero risk appetite for any behaviours or actions that damage or compromise our Trust values.
+Risk Owner; Director of People and Organisational Development Date of Review; 22nd October 2019

+Strategic Objective; Value our Colleagues - so they recommend us as a place to work through the development of professional leadership, enhanced engagement, embedding clinical leadership and accountability in the way we operate our services Risk Appetite; Risk Appetite; The Trust aspires to having a zero risk appetite for any behaviours or actions that damage or compromise our Trust values.
 Specifically working to reduce the current areas of risk such as bullying and harassment, improving inclusion, staff engagement and experience and confidence to speak up.
 The Trust will have a moderate risk appetite for risks associated with building new workforce models for future.
-Initial Risk Rating Current Risk Rating Target Risk Rating $4 (L) \times 4 (I) = 16$, Moderate $4 (L) \times 4 (I) = 16$, Moderate $2 (L) \times 3 (I) = 6$, Iow Risk; Lack of an Inclusive and open culture impacts on staff morale, staff engagement and patient care Rationale for current score Freedom to speak up guardians in place NHS Interim People Plan published, action plan awaited Staff survey results some improvement, needs to be sustain New EDI lead recruited Committed to implement 'just culture' Future risks Failure to meet EDI requirements Failure to approve revised policy framework Capacity within the HR and OD team Controls / Assurance Values launched Behaviour Framework in place Values based appraisal process being piloted and launched through the leadership conference Increased engagement through engagagents and EDI champions Gaps in controls / assurance Current Policy framework not fit for purpose EDI strategy requires further development Future Opportunities Embed 'Just Culture' Further opportunity to build partnerships with community groups and local stakeholders including 'Walsall Local Integration Partnership'
+Initial Risk Rating Current Risk Rating Target Risk Rating 4 (L) x 4 (I) = 16, Moderate 4 (L) x 4 (I) = 16, Moderate 2 (L) x 3 (I) = 6, low Risk; Lack of an Inclusive and open culture impacts on staff morale, staff engagement and patient care Rationale for current score Freedom to speak up guardians in place NHS Interim People Plan published, action plan awaited Staff survey results some improvement, needs to be sustain New EDI lead recruited Committed to implement 'just culture' Future risks Values launched Behaviour Framework in place Values based appraisal process being piloted and launched through the leadership conference Increased engagement through engagagents and EDI champions Current Policy framework not fit for purpose EDI strategy requires further development Future Opportunities Embed 'Just Culture' Further opportunity to build partnerships with community groups and local stakeholders including 'Walsall Local Integration Partnership'